 - Have non-dischargeable debts such as spousal support and child support that they plan to pay off through a debt repayment plan in a span of three to five years.

 - They are late on mortgage payments or car payments and want to catch up on missed payments to keep their property.

 Chosing between Chapter 7 vs Chapter 13 can be a tough decision.
 To help you choose which type of bankruptcy best fits your situation, connect with our competent bankruptcy lawyer in Portland, Oregon.
-Call us at (503) 694-4445 to schedule a consultation.
+Call us at (503) 694-4445 to schedule a case evaluation.